 If you want to begin studying a new language, you do not need to take a placement exam.
 Simply enroll in the introductory level class of that language.

-If you are already proficient in a language other than English, you may be eligible to take a proficiency assessment to be excused from your MAPS foreign language requirement.
-Ask your advisor about this to learn more.
+If you are already proficient in a language other than English, you may be eligible to take a proficiency assessment to be excused from your MAPS/HEAR foreign language requirement.
+Email firstname.lastname@example.org to learn more.

 Each language placement exam experience will be a little different.
 All of the exams are untimed, so you can take as long as you need to answer, but you may only take each exam once and we do recommend you complete it in one sitting.
 Some languages will have multiple exams; you may need to take some or all of them in order to get the most accurate placement recommendation.
 Most exam questions are multiple choice, but the format of questions can vary.
 Exams will typically contain somewhere between 30 and 80 questions.
 Each language has very detailed welcome information and instructions; please refer to these for the most accurate information about your exam experience.